I play with words the way rulers play with lives.

 the grit required to stomach Mandelbrot.

 IF the weather is nice where you are, please by all means go out and play.
-But if, as here, the sea is too cold and petrol prices are STILL too high for happy Sunday motoring, perhaps you could help me with these footnotes.
+But if the sea is too cold or it’s raining, perhaps you could help me with these footnotes.

 1. ‘haggis’ — A delicate, delicious smallish creature hunted in the Highlands for its meet and for the hill of it.
 Pulled more successfully than birds by Dawkins shellfish jeans to the extent that its right legs (called Bermudas) are shorter than its left (called Levis).